-ELEVATED BEDS AND ELECTRIC BED LIFT AREAS The motorhome may be equiped with a washer/dryer hookup for your convienience.
+The motorhome may be equiped with a washer/dryer hookup for your convienience.

 The elevated bed mechanism represents a pinch or crush hazard.
-Make sure that all extremeties are are clear and do not stand under the bed during operation.
+Make sure that all extremeties are clear and do not stand under the bed during operation bed during operation